finaptic/public-documentation/docs/Implementation-Guide/Onboarding/OnboardingDocumentation.md

 **This guide will**

 1. Educate you on Finaptic's Onboarding Service
-2. Guide you on frontend design
-3. Arm you with an API Guide for effective integration
+2. Arm you with an API Guide for effective integration

 ## **What is Onboarding?**